qiskit-community/qiskit-experiments/docs/tutorials/restless_measurements.rst

 Calculating restless quantum processor speed-ups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can compare the time spent by the quantum processor executing restless and
+Following Ref.
+[2], we can compare the time spent by the quantum processor executing
-standard jobs.
-This allows us to compute the effective speed-up we gain when
+restless and standard jobs.
+This allows us to compute the effective speed-up we gain
-performing restless experiments.
+when performing restless experiments.
 Note that we do not consider any classical
 run-time contributions such as runtime-compilation or data transfer times [3].
 The time to run :math:`K` circuits and gather :math:`N` shots for each
 circuit is